 4- Index missing or corrupt Priority: High

-Missing indexes means SQL Server is suggesting that your query could run faster with an index.
-99% of the time, corruption is a disk or disk driver/firmware related.
+Missing indexes means SQL Server suggests your query could run faster with an index.
+Corruption is 99% of the time related to disk or disk driver/firmware.

 Problem identification:

-Investigate missing or corrupt indexes issues that could improve the buffer cache hit ratio in SQL Server following these steps:
+Investigate missing or corrupt index issues that could improve the buffer cache hit ratio in SQL Server following these steps:

 Recommended action:

-Using our “missing index” and “plan improvement” recommendations, you can refer back to your system design team or our DBA experts.
+Using our “missing index” and “plan improvement” recommendations, refer back to your system design team or DBA experts.
+If you need highly skilled professional DBA services, please contact us.

-In case of corrupted indexes, refer to your storage management team, or our support experts, for help.
+If your indexes are corrupted, contact your storage management team or our support experts for help.
 One possible remedy in cases where the corruption is repeating is to clone the database onto a new hardware configuration.

 5- Queries saturating the Buffer Pool Priority: Low